Actively Recruiting

 - Acute infections

-- Known HIV infection or active hepatitis B or C
+- Known HIV or active hepatitis B or C infections

-- Women of childbearing potential and men with partners of childbearing potential unwilling to use effective contraception if randomised to chemotherapy
+- Women and men not willing to use effective contraception if randomized to chemotherapy

 AI-Screening